Sensedia/api-manager-java-client-sdk/docs/APIsApi.md

 <a name="updateApi1"></a>
 # **updateApi1**
-> ModelAPIResponse updateApi1(id, sensediaAuth, apiBean)
+> ModelAPIResponse updateApi1(sensediaAuth, id, apiBean)

 Update a API